curlyeje/Elliott_Portfolio/Tableau AirBnB Project/README.md

 Visualizations & Insights

-Price By ZipCode: Average Price by Zip Code: This view analyzed Airbnb prices by zip code to identify pricing trends.
+Price By ZipCode: Average Price by Zip Code - This view analyzed Airbnb prices by zip code to identify pricing trends.
 Notably, Zip Code 98134 had an average nightly rate of $206.

-Price By ZipCode Screenshot:
+Price By ZipCode Screenshot: https://github.com/curlyeje/Elliott_Portfolio/blob/b2932cfec3dfb1fa7b353e39731fe46c9c68b105/Tableau%20AirBnB%20Project/Price%20By%20ZipCode.png

- Sheet 2: Price Distribution Map
+Price per ZipCode: Price Distribution Map - A map visualization was created using latitude and longitude data to show geographic differences in average pricing by zip code.

-A map visualization was created using latitude and longitude data to show geographic differences in average pricing by zip code.
+Price per ZipCode Screenshot:

 📅 Sheet 3: Best Months to Rent

 This sheet evaluated seasonal trends and highlighted the most profitable months to list the property.